lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

    WHERE sss.ssObjectId = -735085100561880491

 3.2.
 Executing this search resulted in additional columns beyond the RA, Dec, and magnitude in the previous Step.
+This is shown on the screenshot below.
+Note that the plot on the right, by default, is the first two columns of the table on the left.

 ** Screenshot9 **

-Now, we can plot those against time:  two obvious plots would be the topocentric and heliocentric distance, both as a function of MJD time:
+Now, we can plot those newly retrieved quantities against time:  two obvious plots would be the topocentric and heliocentric distance, both as a function of MJD time.
 In both cases, we need to appropriately change the "Chart Options and Tools" - probably straightforward, similar to what we've done previously.

 ** Screenshot10 **

-Exercise for the learner:  Plot the histogram of the number of visits to the solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.
+Exercise for the learner:
+(1) Plot the histogram of the number of visits to the solar System objects in the ``dp03_catalogs.SSObject`` for objects observed more than 1000 times.
+(2) Repeat the steps above for another object with a large number of observations (say another one with ``numObs`` > 10,000